Archduke John of Austria: The toast to 'German unity' at Brühl

 On 4 September 1842, King Frederick William IV of Prussia inaugurated new construction to the as yet incomplete Cologne Cathedral.
-Dignitaries from all over Germany and Austria were invited, including Archduke John and Chancellor Klemens Metternich.
+Dignitaries from all over Germany and Austria were invited, including Archduke John and Chancellor Klemens von Metternich.
 A farewell banquet was held in the Augustusburg Palace at Brühl.
 There, Frederick William toasted all of the guests who had fought in the Napoleonic War, including Archduke John, "whose name exhilarates us as a fresh breeze from the mountains."
 As thanks for the King's kind words, the Archduke remarked, "As long as Prussia and Austria, and as long as the rest of Germany wherever the German tongue is heard, are united, we shall be steadfast as the rocks of our mountains."
 However, the newspapers reported a different text of these remarks: "No longer shall be known Austria or Prussia, but a single Germany, lofty and sublime, Germany united and strong as her own mountains."
 This misquote was widely circulated among the reading public.